-Open-mindedness leads to a safer and more comfortable work environment, in turn, positively impacting revenue by encouraging retention and improved overall performance.
+Open-mindedness leads to a safer and more comfortable teamwork environment, in turn, positively impacting revenue by encouraging retention and improved overall performance.

 Innovation and agility are the keys to maintaining the competitive edge in any industry.

 That’s why you should always encourage your teams to challenge the status quo.

 A disregard for conventional wisdom brings fresh ideas that benefit the organization with new, more effective strategies.

 Recognizing this outside-the-box thinking gives employees a sense that they are invested in and valued by, the company.

 Step 5: Spread the delegation of tasks